 • Two letters of recommendation.
 At least one, and preferably more than one, from recent or current instructors.

 • Applications for matriculation are accepted for fall admission.
-Application deadline is March 1st.
+Application deadline is February 15th.
+Applications received after February 15th will be reviewed on a rolling basis and accepted as space allows.

 Apply to the Master of Science in Applied Behavior Analysis (ABA) and Autism Studies.